Grix/helios_dac/README.md

 Navigate to the folder "sdk" to find the relevant code for interfacing with the Helios DAC in your software.
 The core SDK is written in C++, documented in HeliosDac.h.
 But libraries with exported functions that you can call from many languages such as python or C# are available, documented in HeliosDacAPI.h.
 You can also find examples of usage in the examples folder.

 The C++ code depends on libusb.
 You can use the included libusb binary libraries for Win32, Mac or Linux, or you can build your own.
-You can find the libusb source on libusb.info.
+You can find the libusb source on libusb.info, or binaries on https://sourceforge.net/projects/libusb/files/libusb-1.0/

 If you wish to use the shared library, there are ready-made builds for Win32 (.dll) and 64-bit linux (.so) in the sdk folder.
 NB: Only the Windows binary is guaranteed to be up to date.
 For Mac and Linux it is recommended to build your own or use the C++ classes.

-New .NET nuget library is currently in development too.
-It is not working yet, but if you are interested in this, let me know and I can try to prioritize the development.
+New: There is a native .NET library with example code in sdk/dotnet.

 If you are adding support for the Helios in your program, let me know and I can link it on the Helios' home page.